 A tiny slice of firms sits on policy-backed certainty and captures most of the gains, massively outperforming the market (because if you are the one writing the revenue checks for your portfolio companies, there’s something wrong if you’re not winning!), while the long tail does “venture capital” in the old sense: sourcing founders, haggling over terms, hoping markets behave accordingly.

-Big Venture shapes the game and collects steady wins.
-Venture capital thinks it’s finding alpha, but really it’s just getting played.
+Venture capital thinks it’s finding alpha, but really it’s just getting played by the house.

-They mistake deal flow for alpha;
+They mistake deal flow for the ability to generate alpha;

+So in an economy where there is political and institutional capture, these types of investment activities can no longer be called investing (although, recreational risk, maybe…).
 And this is the real fork in the industry!
 When I meet a VC, it takes me less than three seconds to figure out which camp they belong to:

 On the other: degenerate gamblers (funds that keep playing the 2003 game on a 2025 chessboard).
 There is very little middle left because the middle requires a market that no longer exists.

 Sadly, many VCs aren’t even aware of this shift yet.
-Because for over a decade, free money raised all boats (by which I mean exit valuations) during an era when SPACs were used to offload really, really shitty portfolios onto the retail investors.
+Because for over a decade, free money lifted all boats (by which I mean exit valuations) during an era when SPACs were used to offload really, really shitty portfolios onto the retail investors.
 So for a very long time, even the smallest and most ill-equipped VCs have thought they were playing the same game as Sequoia or a16z.
 When in reality, they were still losing money relative the S&P (which does not have 2% management fees).

 For the more financially literate readers, consider this: Big Venture has been generating alpha this whole time, meanwhile venture capital is barely existing on artificially cheap beta.